Article 2 of 6 · Cyclist's guide

 Why timing this well matters — and is hard to feel

-The most reliable indicator isn't sound or feel — it's kilometres ridden, broken down by the conditions you rode in.
+Strictly speaking, wax breakdown is driven by chain articulations under load — but the closest proxy you can practically measure is kilometres ridden, broken down by the conditions you rode in.
+Unlike noise, distance is unambiguous, and — crucially — it lets you set the interval that matches your wax product (300 km for one, ~800 km for another, significantly less in the wet).
 That's the admin a bike app should handle, which is why we built WaxTrack: it pulls your rides from Intervals.icu or Strava, counts the kilometres on every chain you own, automatically tags each ride as dry / wet / indoor from the weather data, and warns you when each chain crosses its re-wax interval.
 You set the interval per product; WaxTrack handles the bookkeeping.

 Set your interval.
 Forget the calendar.